 How Group Therapy Helps

 Group therapy allows you to learn what other people have found helpful.
 Groups can also be a good forum to learn how to deal more effectively with relationships in your life.
 And group treatment can provide a convenient and cost-effective way to acquire new coping skills.
+Both our Washington, DC and Bethesda Locations offer group therapy.

 Below is information on our current group offerings: